percona/k8spg-docs/docs/eks.md

 The following steps are needed to deploy the Operator and Percona Distribution for PostgreSQL in your Kubernetes environment:

-1. Add the `postgres-operator` namespace to Kubernetes, if it doesn't exist:
+1. Create the Kubernetes namespace for your cluster if needed (for example, let's name it `postgres-operator`):

     ``` {.bash data-prompt="$" }
     $ kubectl create namespace postgres-operator